Dmgvol/HiredGun_Trainer/README.md

 # HiredGun_Trainer
  Necromunda: HiredGun Trainer</br>
- Compatible with the release version (Steam and GOG).
+ Compatible with the release version and patch 1.58474 (Steam and GOG).

  ![](HiredGunTrainer/Images/trainer.png)